 1. Please use a current image as your default photo.
-It's fine to include older photos also -- I love to see the long, bushy hair you wore in 1969!--but label them with the year (if your site permits captions), and make those secondary photos, not your main one.
+It's fine to include older photos also -- I love to see the long, bushy hair you wore in 1969!--but label them with the year, and make those secondary photos, not your main one.

 3. Have a photo taken if you don't have one already.
 You don't need to go to a photography studio -- all your friends have digital cameras.
 Make your default photo just you -- no buddies on a fishing trip, no arms around a woman who might be your daughter or maybe your ex-wife, and absolutely no edited photo with the woman at your side cropped out (we can tell)!

 4. Smile!
 Most of the profiles that men post show them either scowling or looking intently serious.
 I know that's because you're taking selfies and you don't want to put on your reading glasses to see the tiny screen.
 Ask someone else to take your photo, and smile as if you're glad to meet us.